-- Continue Strengthening Democratic Institutions and Rule of Law in Ukraine: It is critical not to reduce support for Ukraine's democratic development, especially from the United States.
+- Continue Strengthening Democratic Institutions and Rule of Law in Ukraine: It is critical not to reduce support for Ukraine's democratic development.
 Continued assistance is essential to ensure the country's progress toward a more robust democracy.
-The rise of populism and right-wing sentiments in the West, coupled with economic challenges and a shift toward internal priorities, poses a risk of abandoning Ukraine at its most vulnerable-during the recovery from the largest war in Europe since WWII. - Continue Strengthening Civil Society Efforts: Ukrainian civil society has proven its resilience and courage, playing a pivotal role in supporting the Ukrainian military right after the full-scale invasion and advocating for the country's interests.
+The rise of populism and rightwing sentiments in the West, coupled with economic challenges and a shift toward internal priorities, poses a risk of abandoning Ukraine at its most vulnerable-during the recovery from the largest war in Europe since WWII. - Continue Strengthening Civil Society Efforts: Ukrainian civil society has proven its resilience and courage, playing a pivotal role in supporting the Ukrainian military right after the full-scale invasion and advocating for the country's interests.
 Strengthening civil society will be crucial for ensuring long-term stability and democratic resilience in the years ahead.
 This includes efforts to achieve sustainable peace, support the revitalization of the democratic process before and after the lifting of martial law, and facilitate societal healing.
-Given the protracted nature of the war and Russia's unchanging geopolitical goals, these efforts should not be contingent on the war's conclusion. - Support Ukraine's EU Accession Process: Accelerate Ukraine's integration into the European Union for long-term stability of the region. - Implement Strict Oversight on Reconstruction Funds: Ensure purpose-compliance, transparency and accountability in the allocation of aid for rebuilding Ukraine. - Secure Long-Term Economic Stability for Ukraine: Implement policies to attract investment, rebuild infrastructure, and create sustainable economic growth of Ukraine. - Enhance Historical and Cultural Resistance to Russian Narratives: Combat Russian propaganda by reinforcing Ukraine's national identity and historical accuracy and actively promote them among allies to counter Russia's malignant narratives around Ukraine. - Refrain from Immediate Initiatives on Ukraine-Russia Reconciliation: Any attempts to foster reconciliation initiatives by the West should be postponed until significant political and societal reforms are undertaken within Russia to ensure that any engagement does not undermine Ukraine's sovereignty or security.
+Given the protracted nature of the war and Russia's unchanging geopolitical goals, these efforts should not be contingent on the war's conclusion. - Implement Strict Oversight on Reconstruction Funds: Ensure purpose-compliance, transparency and accountability in the allocation of aid for rebuilding Ukraine. - Secure Long-Term Economic Stability for Ukraine: Implement policies to attract investment, rebuild infrastructure, and create sustainable economic growth of Ukraine. - Enhance Historical and Cultural Resistance to Russian Narratives: Combat Russian propaganda by reinforcing Ukraine's national identity and historical accuracy and actively promote them among allies to counter Russia's malignant narratives around Ukraine. - Refrain from Immediate Initiatives on Ukraine-Russia Reconciliation: Any attempts to foster reconciliation initiatives by the West should be postponed until significant political and societal reforms are undertaken within Russia to ensure that any engagement does not undermine Ukraine's sovereignty or security.
 Without such shifts in government and society, only a coexistence marked by minimal trust, respect, and shared values, is feasible.
-Historical precedents indicate that Russia has consistently pursued an agenda of regional/global domination, fueled by renewed imperialism, over the past 30 years.
+Historical precedents indicate that Russia has consistently pursued an agenda of regional/global domination, fuelled by renewed imperialism, over the past 30 years.
 Premature initiatives will damage Ukrainian societal healing, which is already a challenge given the variety of war-affected groups and lacking funds to provide well-tailored support to millions of people.